mia-platform-marketplace/Node.js-Call-CRUD-Example/README.md

 After that you will have the service exposed on your machine.

-NOTE: to actually use the service on your local machine you also have to launch an instance of MIA-Platform `microservice-gateway` and `crud-service`.
+NOTE: to actually use the service on your local machine you also have to launch an instance of Mia-Platform `microservice-gateway` and `crud-service`.

 ### Contributing
 To contribute to the project, please be mindful for this simple rules: